darcher-figo/boilerplate/README.md

 ### <sub>2.2 Configuration</sub>

-> *More to come for this area*, I intend to incorperate the `dotenv` library for dynamic, globally accessible data points.

 Below is a configuration check to ensure each expected variable is defined and passed as a configuration export.

 :one: &nbsp; **Environment Variables**